Radish Cucumber Salad

 Ingredient Substitutions and Tips

-• Consider using fresh parsley for garnish and as another earthy herb.
-Cilantro will also compliment the flavors in this salad.
+- Consider using fresh parsley for garnish and as another earthy herb.
+Cilantro will also complement the flavors in this salad.

-• Instead of apple cider vinegar, you can use red wine vinegar or white wine vinegar.
+- Instead of apple cider vinegar, you can use red wine vinegar, white wine vinegar, or champagne vinegar.

 How to prepare radish for salad

-A sharp knife or mandolin is essential for slicing radishes; this will help you slice them faster before they roll all over the place.
-If using a mandolin, you’ll want to put on a no-cut glove.
+A sharp knife or mandolin is essential for slicing radishes.
+If you’re using a mandolin, you’ll want to put on a no-cut glove.

 Radishes are root vegetables and have a root end, as well as a stem end.
-Try to cut as close as you can so you can get the most out of the small vegetable.
+Try to cut as close as you can so you can get the most out of it.

 I like to slice radishes to about 1/4 of an inch for this salad.
 Making a small cut on the side will stabilize the radish so you are able to slice it more carefully and evenly across the radish to make even little circles.